Irrigating the Vegetable Garden

 Sprinkler irrigation is considered more efficient in water delivery than furrow irrigation.
 It is easy to measure the amount of water applied and easy to manage.
 Because it wets the entire soil surface, weed seed germination may be high.

-Sprinkler irrigation is discouraged on vegetables prone to foliar diseases such as Early Blight (tomatoes, peppers, and potatoes).
+Sprinkler irrigation is discouraged on vegetables prone to foliar diseases such as early blight (tomatoes, peppers, and potatoes).
 The splashing water spreads disease organisms and water on the leaves creates favorable conditions for disease development.
 For additional information on Early Blight management, refer to CMG GardenNotes #718, Tomato Early Blight.
 Tall crops, such as corn and pole beans may interfere with water delivery patterns.

-As a rule of thumb, vegetables use around one-fourth inch of water per day, depending on temperature, wind, and stage of crop development.
+As a rule of thumb, vegetables use around ¼ inch of water per day, depending on temperature, wind, and stage of crop development.
 For example, if the garden is watered every four days, apply one inch of water per irrigation.
 The gardener can quickly learn how long to run the sprinklers by measuring the amount of water in several straight-sided cans placed around the garden.

-Since the water needs of the vegetable garden are different from a lawn, it should be on a different irrigation zone than the lawn.
+Because the water needs of the vegetable garden are different from a lawn, it should be on a different irrigation zone than the lawn.
 Water use will be low in the spring when crops are small and temperature are cool and will increase as the temperatures rise and crops come into bloom.

 Drip irrigation is well suited for the block-style garden layout and raised beds.
 Several different types of drip systems are available including: